Last update: 20.01.2020

 - Can transmit very dangerous diseases such as malaria, yellow fever, tularemia, Zika fever and more.

-Earwigs are one of the intrusive insect species that wake up in springtime.
+Earwigs are one of intrusive insect species that wake up in springtime.
 Although their populations reach their peak in summer, you should be on the lookout for them as soon as the weather gets warm.
 Surprisingly, they always seem to find their way into your home.

 They are not known for causing serious damages that need emergency treatments.
 Earwigs cannot bite or sting.
 Their sharp pinchers are their weapons and it isn’t pleasant to have them used on you.

-Also, most of the UK beetle species – Biscuit beetle, Ground beetle, and Carpet beetle – emerge with the beginning of spring.
+Also, most of the UK beetle species – Biscuit beetle, Ground beetle, and Carpet beetle – emerge at the beginning of spring.
 The ground beetle is not considered a pest, but the other two are.
 The carpet and the biscuit beetles enter people’s home in search of food and warmth.

 Unfortunately, their food is our food, or in the case of the carpet beetle, our clothes, drapes, carpets, furniture, etc. Both of the species are a nuisance and our homes need protection against them.